54rkaz71k/ModulantJS/README.md

 <p align="center"><img height="320px" src="https://repository-images.githubusercontent.com/889695914/18d32efa-91ef-4481-943e-5f1c709068bf"></img></p>

 ## Overview
-Modulant is a distributed client-side proxy tool designed to intercept and route web requests dynamically.
+Modulant is a stealth web extension framework designed to intercept and route web requests dynamically, enabling you to enhance third-party websites without modifying their source code.

 ## Distributed Client-Side Proxy Tool

-Modulant.js is a powerful JavaScript library that provides a distributed proxy mechanism for intercepting and routing web navigation and AJAX requests through a hidden iframe.
+Modulant.js is a powerful JavaScript library that provides a distributed proxy mechanism for intercepting and routing web navigation and AJAX requests through a hidden iframe, allowing you to enhance vendor platforms without breaking their core experience.

 ### Features